BloomTech-Labs/CS10-GoodNews/README.md

-# CS10-GoodNews
+# Good News
-A clickbait-free news aggregator
+[Good News](https://labs7goodnews.herokuapp.com/): A clickbait-free news aggregator

 ## Motivation
 This project exists to bring news from a variety of sources to readers, while filtering out clickbait articles.
 Users can browse through a list of article titles (with a brief description) that link to the original source.

-## Build status
-TODO

 ## Code style
 TODO